Boeing considers potential 10% cut to workforce - WSJ

 April 9 (Reuters) - Boeing Co BA.N is considering a plan to cut its workforce by about 10%, which could involve buyouts, early retirements and involuntary layoffs, the Wall Street Journal reported on Thursday.

-The potential job cuts are expected to largely target Boeing's commercial arm, the report added.
+The potential job cuts are expected to largely target Boeing's commercial arm, which has been under strain due to the crisis in the global airline industry, the report said.

 ((Maria.Ponnezhath@thomsonreuters.com; +91 8061822749;))